 • Database Services: Google Cloud Platform offers a variety of SQL and NoSQL database services.
 You can use Cloud SQL, which can be either MySQL or PostgreSQL.
 For NoSQL, you can use Firestore or Cloud Bigtable.

-• Networking Services: While your App Engine manages networking for you, GKE uses the Kubernetes model to provide a set of network services to you.
-All these services can load balance traffic across resources, create DNS records and connect your existing network to your Google network.
+• Networking Services: While your app engine manages networking for you, GKE uses the Kubernetes model to provide a set of network services.
+All these services can load balance traffic across resources, create DNS records, and connect your existing network to your Google network.

 • Big Data Services: This service will help you to process and query the big data in your cloud to get fast and quick answers.
 With the help of BigQuery, data analysis becomes a cakewalk for you.